Notification Templates

 1. A variable appears in a notification instead of the value of the variable.

-The variable does not exist.
+The variable doesn't exist.
 This is most likely caused by a typo in the template, in the name of the variable.
 Check the variable list above to ensure the variable name is correct.

 2. A blank space appears in a notification instead of the value of the variable.